 Feikens’ Best Advice: “Through the supplemental essay prompts of any institution [separate from the Common Application essay questions], the most frequently asked question is, “Why us?”
 If [you] can successfully weave together things of your experience, things that are important to you, the values that you’re looking for — and really weave together for the Admissions Committee how you expect those to be met or how you hope to take advantage of whatever the institution’s offerings are to create that synergy, that’s going to serve you well.
 [You don’t want to] just say, “Oh, you’re a really top school and I’m very interested in applying.”
 Not focusing on the what, but rather on the why and the how.
 Why are you interested?
 And how are you going to make use of what that institution has for you?

 What I charge my students to do is to think about, ‘What’s the message you’re trying to share?’
 Don’t worry about the story; focus on the message.
 And once you focus on the message and you have that in your head, then look at the prompts and let’s work together to try and find a vehicle that’s going to deliver that message the way you want it to land.
 So having said that, you want to make sure that it’s a much more reflective essay than narrative.
 Don’t point the reader outside of yourself.
 Don’t keep talking about somebody else, like, my great-grandmother and how awesome she was.
-The student is the main character of their application and I think they’d be best served if they remember that.”
+The student is the main character of his application…he’d be best served if he remembers that.”

 Charlow’s Best Advice: “Parents, encourage your students if they’re earlier in the process — eighth, ninth, tenth grade — to please, please, please take your writing assignments and your English classes and your History classes seriously.
 The quality of the writing, from a grammatical standpoint, is really not very high.
 I think that a lot of writing assignments are graded based upon the critical thinking and the ideas, and not so much time is being spent teaching students how to write.
 Students who wait — as teenagers do — to the last minute for their writing assignments, you never learn how to write well.
 It’s a problem that I have observed in reading lots of essays these last few years.”